NilsFantastic/DependencyFinderExampleProject/README.md

 When fields get accidentally unreferenced they will automatically be re-referenced.
 Another great aspect is that when adding a new field to an already existing component there is no need to commit the scene it's on since the reference will automatically be picked up by the other developer's editor.

 ## Code example
+It's possible to use both private and public fields.
+Here's an example using private with [SerializeField]

 ```csharp
 [SerializeField, FromScene] private SceneDependency1 _dependency1;
 [SerializeField, FromScene] private SceneDependency2 _sceneDependency2;
 [SerializeField, FromPrefab] private PrefabDependency _prefabDependency;
 ```
+- _sceneDependency1 will be populated with a component from the scene of type SceneDependency1
+- _sceneDependency2 will be populated with a component from the scene of type SceneDependency2
+- _prefabDependency will be populated with a component from the assets folder of type PrefabDependency

 ## The logic of the available attributes